ElmCast/.vim/README.md

 ## Make Backups

 Backup your .vimrc or init.vim file. **I cannot stress this enough.** You might make a mistake or realize that this setup just isn't your bowl of peaches.
-Some day you will want to go back to your favorite config from 2004 and just incorporate some of the cool stuff you've learn from this experience.
+Some day you will want to go back to your favorite config from 2004 and just incorporate some of the cool stuff you've learn from this experience.  **BACK IT UP**

 ```
 $ cp -R .vimrc .vimrc.bak